dx-ted-emea/Azure-Resource-Manager-Documentation/ARM/SDKs/Rest-api.md

 As we previously assumed, this documentation will show you how to authenticate using the above created Service Principal.
 Remember, this is only one way to authenticate your application or you as an end user, but full documentation on how to authenticate against Azure AD is out of scope for this documentation.

-Autentication against Azure AD is done by calling out to Azure AD, located at login.microsoftonline.com.
+Authentication against Azure AD is done by calling out to Azure AD, located at login.microsoftonline.com.
 In order to authenticate you need to have the following information:

 * Azure AD Tenant ID (the name of that Azure AD you are using to login, often the same as your company but not necessary)
 * Application ID (created above)